Peter Alexander Flowers

 The progam began, and it began expanding.
 The instruments started showing up, and the community began bringing their children.

-I am currently, in college at Arizona State University, in Phoenix, Arizona.
-I am majoring in Accounting and International Business.
+I am currently, in college at Arizona State University, in Tempe, Arizona.
+I am majoring in Financial Planning and International Business.
 Education is very important to me, and I know how important it is for me to continue mentoring the children and teens.
 This program was begun from a small idea I had as a teen, and has deveoloped into a sustainable program for my community and for our future scholars.

 Please continue to support the Native American Music Fund by donating your time, instruments, and funding.